 - Appendix B - Historical Comparisons - Requests

-The Access to Information Act (Revised Statues of Canada, Chapter A-1, 1985) (the “Act”) was proclaimed on July 1, 1983.
-It has been amended as a result of the royal assessment of the Federal Accountability Act on December 12, 2006.
-Certain provisions came into force on December 12, 2006 and others took effect on April 1, 2007 and September 1, 2007.
+The Access to Information Act (Revised Statues of Canada, Chapter A-1, 1985) was proclaimed on July 1, 1983.
+It was amended as a result of the royal assessment of the Federal Accountability Act on December 12, 2006.
+Certain provisions came into force on December 12, 2006, and others took effect on April 1 and September 1, 2007.

-The Access to Information Act gives Canadian citizens and individuals present in Canada a broad right of access to information contained in government records, subject to certain specific and limited exceptions.
+The Access to Information Act (the Act) gives Canadian citizens and individuals present in Canada a broad right of access to information contained in government records, subject to certain specific and limited exceptions.

-Section 72 of the Act requires that the head of every federal government institution prepare an Annual Report, for submission to Parliament, on the administration of the Act within the institution.
-Every report shall be laid before each House of Parliament within three months after the financial year in respect of which it is made or, if that House is not then sitting, on any of the first fifteen days next thereafter that it is sitting.
+Section 72 of the Act requires that the head of every federal government institution prepare an annual report, for submission to Parliament, on the administration of the Act within the institution.
+Every report shall be laid before each House of Parliament within three months after the financial year in respect of which it is made or, if that House is not then sitting, on any of the first 15 days next thereafter that it is sitting.

-This Annual Report provides a summary of the management and administration of the Act within the Public Service Commission of Canada (PSC) for the fiscal year 2011-2012.
+This annual report provides a summary of the management and administration of the Act within the Public Service Commission of Canada (PSC) for the fiscal year 2012-2013.

 Additional copies of this report can be obtained by writing to: